 Unless you’ve been doing things wrong all along.
 Then, it just might feel like things are in a constant state of flux.

 Of course, there are SOME actual “new” things in the world of SEO.
-Things like authorship, rel publisher and Knowledge Graph.
+Things like the focus on mobile, or authorship, rel publisher and the Knowledge Graph.
 But when you really break it down, these things are not really so much SEO as they are regular website design.

 For the most part, as we noted earlier, SEO is really a collection of best practices that website owners and internet marketers alike SHOULD be doing in the first place.
 And which everyone should have been doing all along…for close to two full decades now.